CADViewer/cadviewer-conversion-server/README.md

-# Installing CADViewer NodeJS Conversion Server - Windows
+# Installing CADViewer NodeJS Conversion Server - Windows and Linux

 The CADViewer NodeJS Conversion server (nodejs/cadviewer-conversion-server/) is used in six different implementations: **NodeJS**, **Angular**,**ReactJS**, **Laravel**, **Rails7** and **VueJS**.